 Something about 2020 has me starting Christmas early, but the good news for you is that I can share all of my inspiration and research before most of you get your trees up!
 Now that we have moved up to Colorado and are surrounded by snowy woods, I have been really inspired to go for a natural and more neutral Christmas tree.
-Though the tree we ordered is still in the mail, I’m excited show you all what I have found and how I plan to decorate it when it gets here!Continue reading “How to Decorate a Natural Christmas Tree”
+We got all of our supplies in and quickly got to work decorating!
+What do you think?Continue reading “How to Decorate a Natural Christmas Tree”

 I’m not sure how the tradition of making cookies at Christmas time came about, but I’m not complaining about it.
 Cookies happen to be my favorite desserts to make, and probably my favorite dessert to eat.
 Something I’ve never really been fond of, though, is gingerbread.
 Continue reading “Gingersnap Men”

 Two things make me really excited about today’s DIY:

 - One of my favorite Christmas movies is Elf, and I feel that this quote just really embodies the movie and also my diet.

 - I added this quote to my PJ’s using only paper, spray adhesive, and fabric paint!!
 That’s right, no Silohouette, no Cricut, and no iron on letters.
 That, my friends, is a cheap way to screen print.

 When you think of Christmas traditions you have, what are the main standouts?
 My favorite things include: